jazdw/jnaCan/README.md

 A Netty 4.0 channel implementation is included.

+jnaCan is licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, see LICENSE.txt

 jnaerator switches
 ==================
-Note that some of constants defined in the linux C header files may be different on your platform and so the generated Java code might not work.
+Note that some of constants defined in the Linux C header files may be different on your platform and so the generated Java code might not work.
 I have tested the bindings on x86_64 and arm7l (BeagleBone).

 If you need to create your own bindings, this is the command I used with jnaerator to generate the Java files in the JNA "CLibrary" binding package.
 Some small modifications were made afterwards, I addded padding to can_frame and fixed an error in ifreq.